Secaio/helloWorld/README.md

-# helloWorld
+# hello World!
-I'm a brazilian computer programmer and I really want to lear about data science
+I'm a Brazilian computer programmer and I really want to learn about data science and bioinformatics.